lloydshark/aws-clojurescript-lambda/README.md

 ## TODO

-- Provide a convenience script for creating a role for the lambda to run as.
 - Maybe use raw clj cljs tooling instead of lein / lein-cljsbuild?
 - Provide some example usage of spec.